thosgood/this-weeks-finds/markdown/151-200/week175.md

 this observatory and had a wonderful time learning how John Harrison solved the longitude problem.

 The longitude problem?
 Ah, how soon we forget!
-It\'s pretty easy to tell your latitude by looking at the sun or the stars.
-However, it\'s pretty hard to tell your longitude, unless you have a clock that keeps good time.
-After all, if you know what time it is in a fixed place, like Greenwich, you can figure out how far east or west you\'ve gone by comparing the time you see the sun rise to the time it would rise there.
+It's pretty easy to tell your latitude by looking at the sun or the stars.
+However, it's pretty hard to tell your longitude, unless you have a clock that keeps good time.
+After all, if you know what time it is in a fixed place, like Greenwich, you can figure out how far east or west you've gone by comparing the time you see the sun rise to the time it would rise there.
-Unfortunately, until the late 1700\'s, pendulum clocks didn\'t work well at sea, due to the rocking waves.
+Unfortunately, until the late 1700's, pendulum clocks didn't work well at sea, due to the rocking waves.
 This was a real problem!
 Ships would lose track of their longitude, go astray, and sometimes even run aground, killing hundreds of sailors.